Building Resilience Through Proactive Fire Management

 Interactive Demo

-Fire Readiness on the Front Range
+Fire Prevention on the Front Range

 Front-range fire teams are now using Outway to tackle issues as they arise and plan to keep communities safe.
 These teams are doing it all in Outway: prescribed burns, mapping assets, communicating across teams and regions, scheduling tasks, you name it!
 With Outway, their coordinated efforts improved wildfire readiness and reduced risks across the entire front range and beyond.